LIST OF OUR ONLINE JOURNAL PUBLICATIONS

 Please note that charges for vetting and publication are subject to change without any prior notice.
 We would however endeavor to reduce these charges to the barest minimum, so as to engender wider patronage and consequently increased research and publication efforts by our colleagues in the academic arena.

-Articles approved for publication after vetting, are to be re-submitted to The Managing Editor IKJER, after due corrections, alongside the following:
+Articles approved for publication after vetting, are to be re-submitted to The Managing Editor, IKJER (via email: [email protected]), after due corrections, alongside the following:

 - A clean corrected copy of the article (bearing phone number and email address of the corresponding author)

-- The specified amount fixed as publication fees as at the time of submission
+- A scan copy of bank teller for the payment of the specified amount fixed as publication fees as at the time of submission, into the journal’s bank account (where applicable).

 We wish to also appeal to authors, to PLEASE endeavor to proof-read their articles against typographical and grammatical errors.
 These errors are not only irritating but tend to disfigure the meaning and message intended to be conveyed by the author of the containing article, as well as delay the early release of IKJER volumes due mainly to the large amount of editing work unwittingly created.